-Address Housing Options

-Each jurisdiction shall demonstrate reasonable progress in providing housing opportunities for all income levels as part of a report on the implementation of the actions outlined in its adopted Housing Element.
-The report will demonstrate progress by (1) comparing the number of housing units approved, constructed or occupied within the jurisdiction over the preceding five years with the number of units needed on average each year to meet the housing objectives established in the jurisdiction's Housing Element; or (2) illustrating how the jurisdiction has adequately planned to meet the existing and projected housing needs through the adoption of land use plans and regulatory systems which provide opportunities for, and do not unduly constrain, housing development; or (3) illustrating how a jurisdiction's General Plan and zoning regulations facilitate the improvement and development of sufficient housing to meet those objectives.
+Existing Measure C GMP New Measure J GMP and shall maintain a travel demand model.
+Jurisdictions shall help maintain the Authority's travel demand modeling system by providing information on proposed improvements to the transportation system and planned and approved development within the jurisdiction.
+Address Housing Options and Job Address Housing Options Opportunities Each jurisdiction shall demonstrate As part of its Five Year Capital Improvement reasonable progress in providing housing Program and pursuant to the state mandated opportunities for all income levels as part of a housing element of its General Plan, each report on the implementation of the actions jurisdiction shall develop an implementation outlined in its adopted Housing Element.
+The program that creates housing opportunities report will demonstrate progress by (1) for all income levels. comparing the number of housing units approved, constructed or occupied within the jurisdiction over the preceding five years with Each jurisdiction shall also address land use information as it relates to transportation the number of units needed on average each demand as well as a discussion of each year to meet the housing objectives jurisdiction's efforts to address housing established in the jurisdiction's Housing options and job opportunities on a city, Element; or (2) illustrating how the subregional and countywide basis. jurisdiction has adequately planned to meet the existing and projected housing needs through the adoption of land use plans and regulatory systems which provide opportunities for, and do not unduly constrain, housing development; or (3) illustrating how a jurisdiction's General Plan and zoning regulations facilitate the improvement and development of sufficient housing to meet those objectives.
 In addition, each jurisdiction shall consider the impacts that its land use and development policies have on the local, regional and countywide transportation system, including the level of transportation capacity that can reasonably be provided, and shall incorporate policies and standards into its development approval process that support transit, bicycle and pedestrian access in new developments.